TV Avala: Personnel

-From its inception in 2006, TV Avala's editor-in-chief was Srđan Đurić who was also the adviser to then prime minister Vojislav Koštunica.
+From its inception in 2006, TV Avala’s editor‑in‑chief was Srđan Đurić, who had previously served as the adviser for media to then prime minister Vojislav Koštunica.

 On November 14, 2008, it was announced that editor-in-chief Srđan Đurić had left the network.
 On December 26, 2008, it was announced that Aleksandra Radujko (former anchorwoman on TV Pink and wife of high-ranking Democratic Party official and Telekom Srbija CEO Branko Radujko) was to take over as the new editor-in-chief.

 In March 2010, TV Avala's managing board named Željko Mitrović as the 'special advisor to the operational management' in essence giving him a free rein of the network's personnel affairs.
-His first move was letting Radujko go and naming Robert Nemeček as the new editor-in-chief.
+His first move was letting Aleksandra Radujko go and naming Robert Nemeček as the new editor-in-chief.
 Mitrović also initiated a substantial format makeover for the network.

 In October 2010, TV veteran Bojana Lekić was brought in as the station's general manager, marking her return to television after four years since the demise of BKTV where she was the editor-in-chief.
 The original idea at TV Avala was for Lekić to work alongside Nemeček.
 However, one month later in November, Nemeček was relieved of his editor-in-chief duties by the managing board and replaced with Lekić, initially in the temporary caretaker role until permanent person is hired.

 Lekić, who continued performing editorial duties in temporary role for over a year, left in January 2012 amid turmoil in the middle of the strike at the station.
 She was replaced with the station's managing board member Dušan Pančić who thus became the new editor-in-chief.